Student Innovation Fellowships

 A Mizzou journalism student placed with a news organization to work 30-40 hours per week in a summer product fellowship.
 These fellowships are being sponsored by RJI’s Palmer Innovation Endowment fund.
 They must be focused on projects that create, extend or build upon product work in each newsroom.
 Each student will be trained by a News Product Alliance coach prior to their fellowship and have monthly remote training sessions throughout the summer with them.

 What do the student fellows receive?

-Each student fellow receives a $5,000 stipend from RJI and will be expected to work for 30–40 hours a week for 12 weeks, starting Monday, May 17, and finishing Friday, August 6, 2021.
+Each student fellow receives a $5,000 stipend for a remote fellowship or $9000 for a in-person fellowship and will be expected to work for 30–40 hours a week for 12 weeks, starting mid-May and ending mid-August.

 Do I qualify for a fellowship?

-All current and recently graduated Missouri School of Journalism students are encouraged to apply.
+All current and soon to be recently graduated Missouri School of Journalism students are encouraged to apply.

 Who supervises my work?

 Each newsroom will be required to assign a mentor.
 Your mentor will give you regular feedback and provide guidance on your projects.

 In addition, RJI’s Director of Innovation, Kat Duncan, will meet with you bi-weekly to make sure you are learning, supported and achieving your goals.